 Why isn’t my new Air Plant growing?

 Air Plants are very slow growers and will often grow in size as well as developing new leaves.
 This means it’s really hard to tell if it’s actually growing if you see it on a daily basis.
 We like to measure the size of the pup when we propagate it so we can check back to see its progress.
-Give it time and will all the right care and environment, there’s no reason why your Air Plant won’t grow soon.

 It’s also worth being aware that you won’t see much growth in the colder months of autumn and winter so don’t be alarmed if nothing happens.

 Why are the leaves on my new Air Plant turning brown?